An independence of the MIN principle from the PHP principle: Variants of the construction

-The player $P_\text{dWPHP}$ maintains a queue of elements of $[0,\dots,2n)$ which are not yet in the image and subsequently extends given $d \in \mathbb{D}$ by such elements. $P_\text{dWPHP}$ also makes sure the resulting function is well defined, which is achieved by the same strategy as above.
+The player $P_{\dWPHP}$ maintains a countable queue of elements of $[0,\dots,2n)$ not yet in the range of the partial function.
+At each move, it extends the current condition so as to put the next element of this queue into the range, while preserving functionality.
+Thus the final relation is the graph of a total surjection from $[0,\dots,n)$ onto $[0,\dots,2n)$.

-A winning strategy for $P_\text{IND}$ again follows from \cite{pariswilkie85}.
+A winning strategy for $P_{\textsf{IND}}$ again follows from \cite[Theorem 21]{pariswilkie85}.

-Finally, a winning strategy for $P_\text{PHP}$ follows by combinatorial analysis similar to \cite{narusevych24}.
-There, we considered the bijective pigeonhole principle, hence query trees (called PHP-trees in the article) allowed for questions of two types: either choose a pigeon $p$ and ask for its hole $h$, or choose a hole $h$ and ask for a corresponding pigeon $p$.
-In the current context, we allow queries only of the first type, i.e. given $p$ pigeon, ask for a hole $h$.
+Finally, a winning strategy for $P_{\textsf{PHP}}$ follows from a combinatorial analysis similar to that in \cite{narusevych24}.
+There, the bijective pigeonhole principle was considered.
+In that case, trees allowed two kinds of queries: one could either choose a pigeon and ask for its corresponding hole, or choose a hole and ask for its corresponding pigeon.
+In the current context, only the first kind of query is allowed: given a pigeon, ask for its corresponding hole.

-The size of $d$-uniform tree as above is exactly $(2n)^d$.
-On the other hand, the upper bound on the size of a $d$-uniform set of pairwise incompatible elements of $\mathbb{D}$ is also $(2n)^d$, hence the winning strategy for $P_\text{PHP}$ follows.
+The size of a uniform tree of depth $d$ is exactly $(2n)^d$.
+On the other hand, the upper bound on the size of a depth-$d$ uniform set of pairwise incompatible elements of $\mathbb D$ is also $(2n)^d$.
+Hence the same array-size comparison gives the desired strategy for $P_{\textsf{PHP}}$.